-The same amounts of pensions and annuities are taxable for Iowa as are taxable for federal, with the exception of military retirement pay.
+The same amounts of pensions and annuities are taxable for Iowa purposes as are taxable for federal purposes, with the exception of military retirement pay.
 Retirement pay for military service in the United States Armed Forces, the Armed Forces Military Reserve, or the National Guard is eligible for exemption from Iowa income tax and is not included on line 9, without regard for age or disability.

 The Army, Navy, Air Force, Marine Corps, and Coast Guard make up the Armed Forces.
 Only military retirement pay received from the Defense Finance and Accounting Service (DFAS), or a similar source, is eligible for the exemption.